Sarapiquis Rainforest Lodge

 There is a beautiful infinity pool, restaurant, bar and 24 comfortable rooms providing spacious accommodation with en-suite facilities.
 The on site museum and botanical gardens provide an educational experience of the surrounding rainforest, flora and fauna.

-Originally the property was built around a pre-colonial archaeological site with some fantastic graves and other remains that add a little bit of history to your stay.
-The hotel is also next door to the Tirimbina rainforest centre that is, perhaps, most well known for a tour that takes you through the process of making chocolate.
+Originally the property was built around a pre-colonial archeological site with some fantastic graves and other remains that add a little bit of history to your stay.
+The hotel is also next door to the Tirimbina rainforest center that is, perhaps, most well known for a tour that takes you through the process of making chocolate.

 Speak to someone

 Where possible, we like to offer a range of accommodation for each stop of your trip, chosen by our specialists as some of their favorite places to stay.
 To help you make the right choice, we give each property a rating based on its facilities and service, but we also look for hotels with distinct character or a location that can’t be bettered.